SuponinaAP/SuponinaAP.github.io/content/authors/admin/_index.md

 ## About Me

-I am Suponina Anastasia.
-At the moment I am a first year student of the master's program at rudn in the direction of “Applied mathematics and computer science”.
+I am Suponina Anastasia. at the moment I am a first year student of the master's program at rudn in the direction of “Applied mathematics and computer science”.
 Previously I studied at the bachelor's degree program at the same university and in the same direction.
 I like to do this, but I also like various creative activities.